openSUSE/news-o-o/_posts/2013-05-02-opensuse-greekos-fosscomm-2013.markdown

 ## Spreading the word on openSUSE 12.3 and the openSUSE technology!

-Presentations started with â€œDeveloping E17 on openSUSE 12.3â€ by Stathis Iosifidis and Alex P. Natsios (aka Drakevr) which attracted lots of technical folk.
-After that it was time for _â€œWhy openSUSE 12.3â€_ where Stathis Iosifidis presented our new release and all of its _â€œunder the hoodâ€_ technologies.
+Presentations started with “Developing E17 on openSUSE 12.3” by Stathis Iosifidis and Alex P. Natsios (aka Drakevr) which attracted lots of technical folk.
+After that it was time for _“Why openSUSE 12.3”_ where Stathis Iosifidis presented our new release and all of its _“under the hood”_ technologies.
 People where excited with so many questions about our new stuff that the presentation ran out of time!
-At that point, questions had to overflow in the direction of the _â€œbooth teamâ€_, which were of course ready for action!
+At that point, questions had to overflow in the direction of the _“booth team”_, which were of course ready for action!
 Most questions were answered, promodvds where gone like golden cookies and we hope to get their feedback by encouraging them to communicate with us by giving them our community leaflets!

 Last but not least Angelos Tzotsos (aka kalxas) represented the openSUSE community successfully in a _Communities Roundtable_.